 - Is this safe?

-If we ask these two questions about annual revaccination of animals, and we ask the right people, we’ll get a negative answer to both.
+If we ask these two questions about repeated or annual revaccination of animals, and we ask the right people, we’ll get a negative answer to both.

 We’ve already covered the first question: the efficacy of repeated revaccination is clearly lacking according to immunologists.
-If you do it, you likely waste your money.
+If you do it, you are likely wasting your money.

 Chronic Disease and Vaccination — Look at the Timing